Weimax Wines & Spirits

 The winery plodded along for many years, never really competing seriously in the realm of connoisseur wines until about the early 1980s.
 We recall being stunned to taste a 1984 Reserve Cabernet that was seriously better than the ordinary plonk Beringer had been known for making.
 The winery continued on an upward spiral with winemaker Ed Sbragia at the helm.

 The Nestlé folks, with a seller's market easily in view, surprised many industry folks by divesting itself of the Beringer winery and its various brands (Chateau Souverain was the Sonoma "sister" and "Napa Ridge" was a secondary label).
-Today Beringer is part of the vast "Beringer Blass" empire and Ed Sbragia remains in some capacity, over-seeing the wine production.
+Today Beringer is part of the old "Beringer Blass" empire which morphed into Treasury Wine Estates.
+This enterprise owns Penfolds, Beaulieu Vineyards, Chateau St. Jean, Etude, Stags' Leap and many more.

 This property makes a range of wines, from marginal "plonk" to deluxe, top-drawer Cabernets.